mroavi/vim-julia-cell/README.md

 - julia-cell is and adaptation of [hanschen/vim-ipython-cell](https://github.com/hanschen/vim-ipython-cell).
 - This plugin uses [vim-slime](https://github.com/jpalardy/vim-slime) under the hood to communicate with the multiplexer.
-- @FirstnameLastname came up with the idea of julia-cell and an initial implementation.
+- @FirstnameLastname came up with an initial implementation.